Gold & Silver Spot Price Tracker

 What is a troy ounce and how does it differ from a regular ounce?

 Precious metals are measured in troy ounces, not standard (avoirdupois) ounces.
 One troy ounce equals 31.1035 grams, while a standard ounce is 28.3495 grams — a troy ounce is about 10% heavier.
 All coin and bullion weights, including the silver content figures in the table above, use troy ounces.
+When you see "1 oz silver coin" on a bullion product, it means 1 troy ounce, not 1 standard ounce.

 What is the difference between spot price and melt value?